Spacetimes with no position drift: Conditions for drift absence in the Szekeres metrics

 The equation $q^{\alpha} u_{\alpha} = 0$ at ${\cal O}$ implies $q^0_{\cal O} = 0$, while $q^{\alpha} p_{\alpha} = 0$ means

 Using (\ref{6.9}) we find

 The geodesic equations prohibit $p^1 = 0$ on an open interval of any ray, this can happen only at isolated points (otherwise the geodesic would be timelike) \cite{KrBo2011}.
 The symbol $q^{\alpha}$ represents both tetrad vectors ${e_A}^{\alpha}$ which span a 2-dimensional tangent plane to the spacetime.
 So, $q^1 = 0$ can happen for one of them, but not for both at the same point.
 The locus of $g_{11} = 0$, if it exists, is a removable coordinate singularity or a special location called neck \cite{PlKr2006}.
 So, $\left(\nabla_p u\right)^q = 0$ can hold for all comoving emitter -- comoving observer pairs only when $F,_t / F - \Phi,_t / \Phi$, which implies $\Phi = \beta(z) a(t)$, $\beta$ and $a$ being arbitrary functions.
 Such a form of $\Phi$ ensures that shear of the cosmic velocity field is zero, but consistency with (\ref{6.5}) requires that in addition $\beta / M^{1/3}$ and $k / M^{2/3}$ are both constant.
 In this limit the Szekeres metrics reduce to the Friedmann models represented in untypical coordinates.
-This conclusion is consistent with \cite{KrBo2011}.
+So, the Szekeres metrics obey (\ref{5.5}) only in the Friedmann limit.